hajirawahid88-analyst/covid19-clinical-risk-prediction/README.md

 ## Overview

 This project presents a machine learning pipeline for predicting clinical outcomes of COVID-19 patients using real-world healthcare data.
-The work was completed as part of my Master of Science in Computer Science (MSCS) at the National University of Sciences and Technology (NUST), Pakistan.

 The project focuses on developing accurate and interpretable machine learning models that can support healthcare professionals in early risk assessment and clinical decision-making.

 ---